joeg-ita/giobba/README.md

-# Giobba: a go distributed jobs executer
+# Giobba: A Go Distributed Job Executor

 **Giobba** is a flexible distributed task scheduling system that allows you to create and manage tasks with different priorities, scheduling options, and execution modes.

-**Giobba** relies on a broker for queueing-pub/sub tasks and a database for tasks persistance.

-*In default implementation the broker is **redis** and the database is **mongodb***
+It provides a robust solution for handling distributed workloads with features like task dependencies, priority-based execution, and automatic/manual task triggering.

+## Architecture

+Giobba uses a distributed architecture with the following components:

+- **Broker**: Handles task queuing and pub/sub communication (default: Redis)
+- **Database**: Stores task and job persistence (default: MongoDB)
+- **Scheduler**: Manages task execution and worker coordination
+- **Workers**: Execute tasks in parallel across multiple instances

 ## Features

 - Distributed task execution with multiple workers
-- task ETA scheduling with priorities (0-10)
+- Task ETA scheduling with priorities (0-10)
 - Support for task dependencies (parent-child relationships)
 - Automatic and manual task execution modes
 - Task persistence in MongoDB